-- A participant that is receiving the benefits of the Earned Income Disallowance (EID) and is to go to the 50% phase in period or has completed the EID by either having used all 12 months at 100% and all 12 months at 50% or the 48 month (EIDs beginning prior to 1/1/2017) or 24 month (EIDs beginning 1/1/2017 and after) time frame allotted for the EID benefit has expired. - All household members with zero income or fully excluded income (24 CFR 5.609) who subsequently obtain income will be required to report within 10 calendar days and re-certify. - A participants' unemployment benefits end and the participant has started another iob. - The composition of the household changes in any way. - A person with income joins the household. - A participant on layoff, temporary disability, or summer vacation (i.e. school board employee) returns to the same employer or job.
+- A participant that is receiving the benefits of the Earned Income Disallowance (EID) and is to go to the 50% phase in period or has completed the EID by either having used all 12 months at 100% and all 12 months at 50% or the 48 month (EIDs beginning prior to 1/1/2017) or 24 month (EIDs beginning 1/1/2017 and after) time frame allotted for the EID benefit has expired. - All household members with zero income or fully excluded income (24 CFR 5.609) who subsequently obtain income will be required to report within 10 calendar days and re certify.
+Households reporting less than \$2000 annually as income, who experience an increase in income will be required to report, in writing, within 10 calendar days and recertify. - A participants' unemployment benefits end and the participant has started another job. - The composition of the household changes in any way. - A person with income joins the household.

-- A FSS participant may request in writing an interim reexamination. - A family requests an interim determination because of changes in family composition or income.
+- A participant on layoff, temporary disability, or summer vacation (i.e. school board employee) returns to the same employer or job regardless if the leave is paid or unpaid - A FSS participant may request in writing an interim reexamination. - A family requests an interim determination because of changes in family composition or income.